 One of the most concerning aspects in preparing for an exchange has to involve visa application.
-It is of utmost importance to read up and research more about the application process before venturing abroad and have a peace of mind while having an education in the school of your choice.
 I’ve heard stories from family and friends about problems when it comes to visa application.
-The bottomline always lies with how important it is to get it settled as early as possible so that it would not pose much complication.
+It is of utmost importance to read up and research on different immigration websites like digitalemigre.com to know more about the application process before venturing abroad and have a peace of mind while having an education in the school of your choice.
+They can also tell you how to receive for a k-1 visa and other Visa options.
+The bottom-line always lies with how important it is to get it settled as early as possible so that it would not pose much complication.
+You can check out Violence Against Women’s Act(VAWA) for immigration issues.

-Having gone through and almost completing my exchange programme in Sweden, I’m here to offer some tips over the application process for a residence permit.
+Having gone through and almost completing my exchange program in Sweden, I’m here to offer some tips over the application process for a residence permit.

 The application process is very simple but it can only be done once you receive confirmation of the acceptance from your Swedish exchange school.
 The acceptance email would usually come along with a letter of acceptance from the school, as well as confirmation on an insurance policy that is mandatory but would have been settled by the school.